With more than 1.3 million members, UNISON is one of the UK’s largest trade unions and Europe’s largest public service union.

 In 2015, UNISON aims to enhance our capability to meet the recruiting, organisational and representational challenges posed by austerity measures; protect and secure fair pay and terms and conditions, high quality employment, and pensions; develop our public service campaigns in support of quality public service; and ensure that the union’s structures are efficient and effective.

-UNISON’s 1.3 million members include full-time and part-time staff working in local authorities; the NHS; police and justice; universities, colleges and schools; the electricity, gas and water industries, transport, the voluntary sector and private companies.
-Two thirds of our members are women.
+Our 1.3 million members work in local authorities; the NHS; police and justice; education; the electricity, gas and water industries, transport, the voluntary sector and private companies.

 UNISON employs around 1,200 people across the UK and has more than 1.3 million members.
 We rely on volunteer activists for much of the support we offer.
 Without them UNISON would not be able to function.